TheRiverBank/INF-3701-new/notes/notes.md

 **Precission** measures the percentage of retreived documents that are relevant while **recall** measures what percentage of the relevant documents are actually retreived.

+# 31. Information Retreival
+Much broader than data in a relational databse.
+Also includes what information to display gien a keyword query, analysis, indexing and classification.

+The difference between an information retreival system and a regular database:
+* Database systems deal with structured data that supports a range of operations to retreive this data and update it.
+Information retreival systems deal with much simpler primitives and use unstructured documents.
+* Information retreival systems solves some problems not solved in regular databases like ranking the relevance of documents in a query and using keyword queries in general.
+Today, an information retrevial system will not only retreive the relenvat documentes but will also try to extract the semantics of the query to show related information like news or current events.

+## Relevance Ranking Using Terms
+### Similarity-Based Retreival
+User can ask the information retrevial system to find all documents who are similar to some document A. One way this can be done is to rank the most relevant words in document A using TF-IDF and then use the most relevant ones as keywords in a query to find similar documents.
+Can instead uses **cosine similarity** which takes all terms T that are common in both documents, and applies the cosine similarity:
+$${\sum_{i=1}^nr(d, t_i)r(e,t_i) \over \sqrt{\sum_{i=1}^nr(d, t_i)^2} \sqrt{\sum_{i=1}^nr(e, t_i)^2}}$$
+where
+$$r(d, t)=TF(d, t)*IDF(t)$$

+## Relevance Using Hyperlinks
+**PageRank**

+## Synonyms, Homonyms, and Ontologies
+* **Synonyms**: Since words can have many synonyms, a user would want to retreive pages that might not match exactly the keywords used but also the synoyms.
+The information retreival system may then simply inject an "or" for each synonym for the keywords.
+* **Homonyms**: Words can have several meanings which can have serious implications also when injecting the synonyms into the query, as the synonymes themselves can be homonyms.
+To handle this, the system must try to indetify the semantics of the query. **Concept-based querying** attempts to handle this by analyzing the document to evaluate the surrounding words.
+Concepts can however be problematic as for example a query for animals includes mammals, but replacing the query with mammals is not desired.
+To handle this, a hierearchy can be creates on concepts.
+* **Ontologies**: Hierarchical structure that reflects relationships between concepts using "is-a" and "part-of" relationships.
+Big databases of relationships are made which improves query capabilities.

+## Indexing of Documents
+**Inverted index** maps keywords to a list of documents that contain the keyword.
+To improve retreival of such lists, they are preferably stored as consecutive disk pages.
+A B+-tree index can be used for this.

+## Measuring Retreival Effectiveness
+**Recall** and **relevance**

+## Crawling and Indexing the web
+Web crawling is the act of recursively following hyperlinks to gather information on the web.

+## Information Retreival: Beyond Ranking of Pages